xavibenjamin/brightpixels.blog/README.md

 ## Contributing

-Thanks for your interest in contributing!
-[Send me an email](mailto:smith@ttimsmith.com?subject=[brightpixels.blog] I want to contribute) and let's chat.
+Thanks for your interest in contributing! <a href="mailto:smith@ttimsmith.com?subject=[brightpixels.blog] I want to contribute">Send me an email</a> and let's chat.